Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Plant Removal & Water Quality Protection

-Plant removal near wetlands, vernal pools, or water bodies in Milton is regulated under the Wetlands Protection Act.
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources, with pre-application site visits and public hearings.
-Seasonal restrictions protect nesting birds (March-Aug) and vernal pools (March-June).
-Environmental assessments evaluate soil stability, erosion risk, and wildlife habitat.
-Site protection includes equipment mats, root zone fencing, and temporary erosion controls (silt fence, straw wattles on slopes >15%).
-Restoration plans must include native species and long-term monitoring.
-For permitting, contact: Milton Conservation Commission
+Plant removal near wetlands, vernal pools, and water bodies in Milton is regulated under the Wetlands Protection Act.
+Activities within 25-100 feet of these resources require filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Pre-application site visits and public hearings are standard, with seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
+Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat, with protective measures such as equipment mats, root zone fencing, and temporary erosion controls (silt fence, straw wattles on slopes >15%).
+Restoration plans must include native species replacement and long-term monitoring.
+All work must comply with buffer zone requirements and support water quality protection.

 525 Canton Avenue, Milton, MA 02186